ToddHwang-sw/microbsp/README.md

 ## MicroBSP  <a name="microbsp"></a>

-* I want to set up simple Linux basis embedded board BSP for both **Raspberry PI 3** and **QEMU VM** - Yocto might be a big cat to come with for catching up these mices under coverage of my private preferences; just for build/compile/...
+* I want to set up simple Linux basis embedded board BSP for both **Raspberry PI 3** and **VM image (based on QEMU)M** - Yocto might be a big cat to come with for catching up these mices under coverage of my private preferences; just for build/compile/...

-* **Raspberry PI** is the cheapest embedded board I can purchase easily from Amazon in less than $40, and **QEMU VM** can be easily activated in Ubuntu Linux installed PC. -  For poor system programmer like me, Raspberry PI becomes the right answer.
+* **Raspberry PI** is the cheapest embedded board I can purchase easily from Amazon in less than $40, and **MBSP VM** can be easily activated in Ubuntu Linux installed PC. -  For poor system programmer like me, Raspberry PI becomes the right answer. **MBSP VM** is simply working with QEMulator.

 * I want the BSP to keep folder/source structure to be easily hacked/manipulated.